 For example, the most basic form of permission that BPSS has the authority to grant or deny to a private career school is a school license under Education Law § 5001, after application for such a license has been made.
 Other types of permission that BPSS has the authority to grant or deny include allowing (or not) a school to use certain curriculum, to use certain proposed quarters (the school’s physical plant), to use certain administrative forms in its day-to-day operations, and the like.
 Another type of permission that BPSS may grant or deny is a renewed school license when application for such a license has been made, regardless of whether an inspection was completed by the school’s field associate.

-When any party which has sought the approval of the Bureau of Proprietary School Supervision (BPSS) for any form of permission which BPSS has the authority to grant or deny, and BPSS has denied that permission, e.g., by disapproving the record or activity or document, etc., which that party had sought to have approved, the party may appeal this adverse determination to the Director of BPSS by (1) writing an email to email@example.com, which provides any and all supporting documentation that the party believes is relevant to determining the appeal, or by mailing the same materials by first-class, U.S. postal mail or private courier service, to the following address within 30 calendar days of receipt of the determination that is sought to be appealed, to the attention of the Director of BPSS:
+When any party which has sought the approval of the Bureau of Proprietary School Supervision (BPSS) for any form of permission which BPSS has the authority to grant or deny, and BPSS has denied that permission, e.g., by disapproving the record or activity or document, etc., which that party had sought to have approved, the party may appeal this adverse determination to the Director of BPSS by (1) writing an email to email@example.com (link sends e-mail), which provides any and all supporting documentation that the party believes is relevant to determining the appeal, or by mailing the same materials by first-class, U.S. postal mail or private courier service, to the following address within 30 calendar days of receipt of the determination that is sought to be appealed, to the attention of the Director of BPSS:

 New York State Education Department